 - You must not have received public benefits within the last 4 years under the terms of the Active Social Policy Act or the Integration Act.

 - You have to accept a Declaration of integration and active citizenship in Danish society.

 - You must have passed the Danish language test 2 (Prøve i Dansk 2) or a Danish language test of an equivalent or higher level.

-- You must have held a regular full-time employment or been self-employed for at least 3 years and 6 months within the last 4 years.
+- You must have held a regular full-time employment (min.
+30 hours a week) or been self-employed for at least 3 years and 6 months within the last 4 years.

 - You must still be working at the time when the Danish Immigration Service decides the case.